bil022/4DN-submit/README.md

   4. Local http server receive the message from 4DN server, and send back to google spreadsheet

 ## google script setup
-  1. The key is scored locally using
+  1. The key is scored locally like *PropertiesService.getUserProperties();* and *userProperties.setProperty("https://www.encodeproject.org", "xxxxxxxx:yyyyyyyyyyyyyyyy");*

 ## TODO:
   https